 Remember: You have 8 semesters to fulfill these requirements and many of them will be covered by courses in your major or other courses you take out of interest.
-Your course selection for your first Cornell semester should not be based on what requirements courses fulfill.

 1. Two first-year writing seminars (FWS).
 A 5 on either the AP English Composition or Literature exam, or a 7 on the IB HL English Literature or Language exam will count towards one of these seminars.
 First-year students should plan to take an FWS during their first semester at Cornell.